Stoyan-Bukovich/CloudFlareSync/README.md

-# CloudFlareSync in .NET 5
+# CloudFlare Sync in .NET 5 on GNU/Linux

 This is a code base for CloudFlare dynamic DNS records update.
-It permits you to synchronize finite number of DNS records over CloudFlare API.
-Tested only with A records, theoretically should work with any other DNS record types.
+It permits you to synchronize finite number of DNS records over CloudFlare's API.
+The code is tested only with A records, theoretically should work with any other DNS record types.

 **********************